Home

 Wasmtime is the reference implementation of the Component Model.
 It supports running components that implement the wasi:cli/command

-world and serving components the implement the wasi:http/proxy
+world and serving components that implement the wasi:http/proxy

 world.